meetkabeershah/meetkabeershah.github.io/about.md

 permalink: /about/
 ---

-Official blog of Nordible digital solutions.
+Official blog of Zameer Ansari.

-&copy; Nordible
+&copy; xameeramir